eduardoluis11/police-academy-exams-english/README.md

 ---

-3. If you're going to use a MySQL database, insert your database credentials into the .env file.
-Delete my MySQL credentials from that file and insert yours instead.
+3. If you're going to use a PostgreSQL database, insert your database credentials into the .env file.
+Delete my PostgreSQL credentials from that file and insert yours instead.

 If you just want to run quick tests, you can use the default SQLite database and skip this step.